pszemraj/DailyDialogue-Parser/README.md

 # DailyDialogue-Parser

 Parser for the [DailyDialogue Dataset](http://yanran.li/dailydialog).
-This fork has been created to adapt the syntax, and also to add cleaning features relevant for using DailyDialogue in a text generation framework.
+This fork has been created to adapt the syntax and add cleaning features relevant to using DailyDialogue in a text generation framework.

-Note that while _this code_ is released under the MIT license, the dataset is not; it is `CC BY-NC-SA 4.0` licensed.
+Note that while _this code_ is released under the MIT license, the dataset is not; it is `CC BY-NC-SA 4.0`.

 ## Installation & Base Usage

 This fork adds the following dependencies: